 In my studio there is an invitation to take risks and experiment with new ideas; it’s ok to not have all the answers.
 I mimic life experiences in a visual and kinesthetic way through a process-based practice of creating.
-As I observe my experience in the form of an art piece, I am able to see it from a new perspective and imagine possible futures.
+As I observe my experience in the form of an art piece, I see it from a new perspective and imagine possible futures.
 The process of making each piece is a form of meditation, which allows me to simply be in the presence of the Divine.
 I find rest, receiving clarity and experiencing transformation over time.

-As a new mother, I find myself moving toward a more integrated way of being.
+As a mother of a pre-schooler, I find myself moving toward a more integrated way of being.
 I am asking myself how my arts practice lives in the time I spend being present with my daughter and my spouse.
 How does the creative spark show up in the repetition of daily tasks and self-care practices?
 In this particular time and place, communal art-making and restorative justice learning and action are essential threads calling out to be woven into my regular rhythms.
 As I harness my intention and refine my way of working, some sources I am currently listening to for wisdom are:

 Becoming Rooted: One Hundred Days of Reconnecting with Sacred Earth by Randy Woodley